d12frosted/elpa-mirror/stable-melpa/cdlatex-readme.txt

    If you press `_' or `^' twice, the template inserted will be `_{\rm }' or `^{\rm }', respectively, to insert a roman sub/super-script.
-Style guides require that all sub and superscipts that are descriptive (so not a mathematical or physical quantity themselves) need to be roman.
+Style guides require that all sub- and superscripts that are descriptive (so not a mathematical or physical quantity themselves) need to be roman.
 So $x_i$ is i is an index, but $x_{\rm max}$ to indicate the maximum value.
 You can disable this behavior through the variable